NBN Co: NBN and retail service providers

 The NBN network, as of 2022, draws together wired communication (copper, optical and hybrid fibre-coaxial) and radio communication (satellite and fixed wireless networks) at 121 points of interconnect typically located in Telstra owned telephone exchanges throughout Australia.
 NBN Co also sells access for mobile telecommunication backhaul to mobile telecommunications providers.

 As of 30 June 2016, Telstra had 45.5%, TPG group had 24.8% and Optus had 12.4% of all end users connecting to the NBN.

 There has been a significant failure of the nbn to deliver nominal performance to end users.
-There has been contention between RSPs and NBN on the reasons for this.
+There has been contention between Retail Service Providers RSPs and NBN on the reasons for this.
 Bill Morrow, then CEO of NBN Co, admitted in 2017 that 15% of end users received a poor service through the NBN and were 'seriously dissatisfied'.
 In addition, Morrow indicated that, at July 2017, prices and performance for end users were suppressed through a 'price war' between RSPs.